Modeling Image-Caption Rating from Comparative Judgments

 \textbf{Hypothesis 1: Annotation Time.}

-Table~\ref{tab:human_timing} presents the average decision time of the eight participants.
-Such an experiment made it very clear that comparative tasks take substantially less time per judgment.
-The annotation time reported in Table~\ref{tab:human_timing} also includes the reading time of captions, which takes a big part of the annotation time (given that the average annotation time is around 10 seconds) and the comparative judgments (Task 2 and 3) require about double the reading time.
-So, for the real decision-making time, the difference should be even larger.
-Therefore, \textbf{Hypothesis 1} is accepted.
-Just as the law of comparative judgment indicated, it is easier to make comparative judgments than providing the direct ratings.
-The difference could be larger in tasks where the decisions are more difficult to make.
+\hyperref[tbl:human_timing]{Table~\ref*{tbl:human_timing}} presents the average decision time of the eight participants.
+The annotation time reported in \hyperref[tbl:human_timing]{Table~\ref*{tbl:human_timing}} does not show a significant advantage of comparative judgments (Tasks 2 and 3) over the direct ratings (Task 1).
+This is mainly because of the simplicity of the image-caption rating task.
+The average rating time is approximately 10 seconds, which includes the reading time of the captions, which takes a significant part of the annotation time.
+Because the comparative judgments (Tasks 2 and 3) require approximately double the reading time, it is reasonable to believe that for the real decision-making time, the difference should be larger.
+Also note that, as reported by \cite{bethi2026modelingartevaluationscomparative}, for the art evaluation task, the average annotation time of direct ratings is 27 seconds, while that of comparative judgments is 10 seconds.
+This suggests that the advantage of comparative judgments in annotation time is greater when the task is more complicated and requires more thought.
+Therefore, \textbf{Hypothesis 1} is supported.
+As the law of comparative judgment indicates, it is easier to make comparative judgments than to provide direct ratings.
+The difference could be larger in tasks where decisions are more difficult to make.

-Besides the faster annotation time, participants also expressed that comparative choices were more natural and less ambiguous.
-The assignment of numeric ratings often required repetition of the reading of the caption to calibrate the scale of 1 to 5, while pairwise decisions could be made immediately based on visual alignment and caption accuracy.
-Therefore, comparative labeling has the potential to significantly lower annotation costs and increase the consistency of subjective evaluation tasks.
-These discoveries are in line with the utilization of comparative learning frameworks to model caption quality on a large scale since they are both time-efficient and have higher inter-rater reliability than scalar rating methods.
+In addition to the slightly faster annotation time, participants also expressed that comparative choices were more natural and less ambiguous.
+The assignment of numeric ratings often required repetition of the reading of the caption to calibrate the scale of 1–5, while comparative judgments could be made immediately based on visual alignment and caption accuracy.
+Therefore, comparative labeling has the potential to significantly lower annotation costs and increase the consistency of subjective evaluation.
+These discoveries are in line with the utilization of comparative learning frameworks to model caption quality on a large scale, as they are both time-efficient and have higher inter-rater reliability than scalar rating methods.